-Providers should be aware that HIPAA provides a floor for patient privacy, but that State Laws should be followed in certain situations, especially if the State Law is more stringent than HIPAA.
+Providers should be aware that HIPAA provides a floor for patient privacy, but that state laws should be followed in certain situations, especially if the state law is more stringent than HIPAA.
 Providers should consult with their own legal counsel to address their specific situation.

-Uses and Disclosure of PHI
+Uses and Disclosures of PHI

-Member and patient PHI should only be used or disclosed as permitted or required by applicable Law.
-Under HIPAA, a Provider may use and disclose PHI for their own treatment, payment, and health care operations activities (TPO) without the consent or authorization of the patient who is the subject of the PHI.
-Uses and disclosures for TPO apply not only to the Provider's own TPO activities, but also for the TPO of another covered entity1.
-Disclosure of PHI by one covered entity to another covered entity, or health care Provider, for the recipient's TPO is specifically permitted under HIPAA in the following situations:
+Member and patient PHI should only be used or disclosed as permitted or required by applicable law.
+Under HIPAA, a provider may use and disclose PHI for their own treatment, payment and health care operations activities (TPO) without the consent or authorization of the patient who's the subject of the PHI.
+Uses and disclosures for TPO apply not only to the provider's own TPO activities, but also for the TPO of another covered entity1.
+Disclosure of PHI by one covered entity to another covered entity, or health care provider, for the recipient's TPO is specifically permitted under HIPAA in the following situations: